 - Career stage.
 Is the applicant at the point where this award will be beneficial?
 Is the applicant too inexperienced or unprepared to benefit from the coursework or the research experience?
 Is the applicant too far along in his or her career development and seeking only protected research time rather than a real training experience?
 What will the applicant gain from the program?

 - Career trajectory.
 In his or her experience to date, is there evidence that the applicant has the drive and energy to succeed?
 If the proposed career plan is carried out, will the candidate have a reasonable chance of becoming an independent investigator who applies state-of-the-art techniques to clinical research?
 Does the plan provide the applicant with new, cutting-edge techniques that will provide a good basis for the applicant's future career?
 How successful will the applicant be with or without this training?

 - Evidence of a multidisciplinary, team-based approach.
 Could the applicant lead a multidisciplinary team?
 Does the career plan incorporate elements of a multidisciplinary approach?
 Will the applicant gain experience in building the relationships necessary to assemble and lead a research team?
 In the applicant's past experience, is there evidence of a multidisciplinary approach?

 - Research environment.
 Is there evidence that the applicant's mentors are committed to the development of the applicant and willing to spend the time and energy needed?
 Can the mentors provide the environment necessary to carry out a research practicum experience?
 Does the mentor have a successful track record of funding and mentoring?

 - Unique qualities.
 What unique qualities does this applicant bring to the program?
-Factors considered include external candidacy, diverse backgrounds and experiences, and any other important characteristics of the applicant.
+Factors considered include diverse backgrounds, diverse experiences and any other important characteristics of the applicant.
 How will the appointment of this candidate contribute to the overall KL2 Program goals?

 - Proposed research experience.
 These elements are considered: